 A similar opportunity arose for raising awareness specifically in phytovigilance with the 10th Volatile Oil Gallery (VOG) – an annual symposium established in 2014 by the Pharmacognosy Department of the Faculty of Pharmacy, Ain Shams University.
 The VOG provides a scientific forum for pharmacognosy department students and researchers to present their work on the use of volatile oils in medicine, with booths hosted by stakeholders from different health sectors (such as national medicines regulatory authorities, nonprofit organisations, pharmaceutical companies, patients, and hospitals).
 In collaboration with the ISoP Herbal & Traditional Medicines Special Interest Group, the ISoP Egypt Chapter developed an outreach proposal to dispel myths about exaggerated benefits of herbal and traditional medicines, create a platform for sharing safety anecdotes related to herbal medicines, and emphasise the need to include phytovigilance in medical students’ curricula, as many healthcare professionals (HCPs) know little about phytovigilance, let alone pharmacovigilance in general.

-International students attend VOG in folk costumes to showcase herbs for which their country is famous
+International students attend VOG in folk costumes to showcase herbs for which their country is famous.

 In preparation for the event, the ISoP Egypt chapter provided scientific training to the event organisers about pharmacovigilance and its multidisciplinary nature, with special attention to phytovigilance.
 It also created flyers with a more focused information on phytovigilance targeted to medical students and HCPs, and another targeted towards patients and the public.